COMMUNE KITCHEN SINGAPORE

 4 tablespoons oil or lard, plus more for frying eggs

-2 Halal Chinese sausages, sliced diagonally - optional
+2 Chinese sausages (Lap Cheong), sliced diagonally

 1 bunch fresh bean sprouts, rinsed with cold water and drained